* As an Amazon Associate I earn from qualifying purchases.

 Read, understand, and promise to follow the “Cub Scout Knife Safety Rules.”

-Here are the Cub Scout Knife Safety Rules for handling and using a knife:
+Here are the Cub Scout Knife Safety Rules:

 • Stop Ensure no one else is within arm’s reach.
 Stop and put the knife down if anyone enters your safety circle.